USNavalResearchLaboratory/turboWAVE/docs/run-desktop.rst

 Test Suite
 ----------

 The example input files comprise a test suite for the turboWAVE installation.
 There is a Python script :samp:`tools/twtest/twtest.py` which automatically runs all of the example cases and generates a report.
-The report contains animations produced using the ImageMagick suite's :samp:`convert` program.
-Check to see if it is installed using

-:kbd:`convert --version`

-If you don't see the ImageMagick version number displayed, you must install it.
-It should be installable with any package manager (apt, yum, homebrew, etc.).

 In order to run the script navigate to :samp:`tools/twtest` and invoke

-:kbd:`python twtest.py` *twroot* *args*
+:kbd:`python twtest.py` *twroot* *cmd*

-where *twroot* is the turboWAVE root directory path and *args* are the usual command line arguments used to specify parallelism options (you do not need to add :samp:`--no-interactive` as this is put in automatically).
+where *twroot* is the turboWAVE root directory path and *cmd* is the command that the script will invoke to execute each simulation in the test suite.
+The command line arguments :samp:`--no-interactive` and :samp:`--input-file` are added automatically, and should therefore be omitted.
 Due to the large number of simulations to be run this may take several hours.
 You can limit the test to specific categories by appending them to *twroot* using double colon separators.
 For example,

-:kbd:`python twtest.py ~/turboWAVE::hydro::pic -n 4`
+:kbd:`python twtest.py ~/turboWAVE::hydro::pic tw3d -n 4`

 would test all the examples in the ``hydro`` and ``pic`` directories using a four-way domain decomposition.
+On the other hand,

+:kbd:`python twtest.py ~/turboWAVE tw3d -n 4`

+would run the test cases in every directory.
+If turboWAVE is compiled against an external MPI library, simply substitute the appropriate command, e.g.,

+:kbd:`python twtest.py ~/turboWAVE mpirun -np 4 tw3d -c 2`

+would use OpenMPI to launch 4 processes, and OpenMP to fork 2 threads per process.

 .. note::